complete-dope/complete-dope.github.io/_posts/2014-3-3-Before_Diffusion_model.md

 Similar to the vq-vae model , here we use additional discriminator to discriminate between the original image and the reconstructed image.
 Minor changes to the loss function and the training procedure.

+In inferencing, the next token prediction is done using a next token prediction (and whose better than transformers on that) models like transformers .. just start with a blank token and keep predicting the next token till the end of the sequence.

+We need to keep a codebook to get the embeddings from..